-Air Force and Space Force seek a radical shift in how jets, missiles and satellites are designed
+Air Force seeks a radical shift in how jets, missiles and satellites are designed

 “They achieved the same quality on their first airplane that would normally be achieved on the hundredth,” Roper said, because they came with the experience of having built the plane digitally.

-Because of the approach, Roper said, the Air Force has been able to complete assembly and subsequent maintenance of the T-7 in record time that he described as “off the charts, not near any other airplane in recorded history.”
+Because of the approach, Roper said, the Air Force has been able to complete assembly and subsequent maintenance of the T-7 in record time, which he described as “off the charts, not near any other airplane in recorded history.”

-It remains to be seen whether the T-7 will live up to its expectations; it’s possible that the low price and faster assembly process could entail trade-offs in other areas.
+It remains to be seen whether the T-7 will live up to expectations.
+It’s possible the low price and faster assembly process could entail trade-offs in other areas.

 But the Air Force and Space Force are moving ahead with applying this method to other system designs.
-One of them is the missile system that is going to replace the Minuteman III ICBM fleet.
-Roper said Northrop Grumman created a digital twin and tried out over 6 billion different variants of the new ICBM using artificial intelligence and machine learning to weigh the tradeoffs between cost and different possible characteristics.
+One is the missile system that will replace the Minuteman III ICBM fleet.
+Roper said Northrop Grumman created a digital twin and tried out over 6 billion different variants of the new ICBM using artificial intelligence and machine learning to weigh the trade-offs between cost and different possible characteristics.

-And it is employing it in its design of a futuristic fighter jet that meant to follow currently-used jets like the F-35 Joint Strike Fighter, under a program called Next Generation Air Dominance, or NGAD.
+It is also employing it to design a futuristic fighter jet meant to follow current aircraft such as the F-35 Joint Strike Fighter, under a program called Next Generation Air Dominance, or NGAD.
 That program has progressed to the point where a physical prototype ― already designed, assembled and tested in a virtual system ― has been flown, Roper said Tuesday.

-If this approach is expected to become the norm, it will require a significant shift for U.S. weapons-makers.
-An Air Force spokeswoman said the department does not yet have a written policy requiring digital design processes, but the department is working on one.
+If this approach is expected to become the norm, it will require a significant shift for U.S. weapons makers.
+An Air Force spokeswoman said the department does not yet have a written policy requiring digital design processes but is working on one.
 Roper says he considers the new approach to be a mandate for which any exception requires his personal sign-off.

 This kind of process shift ― particularly the related requirement that the digital technology be fully owned by the government ― could be controversial for large defense companies that prefer to own and profit from the intellectual property underlying their products.